bergercookie/awesome-albert-plugins/README.md

     - Urban dictionary: Word/Slang definitions lookup
     - Python, OpenCV, Dlib, C++ documentation lookup
     - ...
-    - :warning: To avoid getting blocked by Google, a search request is only sent when there is a 0.3 seconds difference between keystrokes.
-Thus, it's common when you actually want to send a request to wait a bit and then append a space character at the end of the query.
+    - :warning: To avoid getting blocked, a search request is only sent when the text ends with a dot `"."`.

     - Install `google-chrome` or `chromium-browser` to add an "Open in incognito mode" option
-    - See the [`googler`-specific section](#googler-based-plugins) for more
+    - See the [`ddgr`-specific section](#ddgr-based-plugins) for more

-- Improved implementations of the original `Pass`, `Pomodoro` plugins
+- Improved implementations of the original 🍅 `Pomodoro` plugin

 Plugins have been tested with the Albert python `v0.4` interface.
 If you're looking for a version that works with earlier versions of the plugin, see the